cloudmesh-community/fa19-516-147/project/report.md

     Updated feature:

     * pull data from table without limiting for only one predefined field
-    * current limit has been set as 10 records but can be changed based on implementation
+    * flexibility to set a return row count limit , current limit has been set as 10 records but can be changed based on implementation

-    * data can be filter out for a given criteria based on a single field value
+    Further Enhancements:

-    **** this feature can be further enhanced to perform variety of data pull reuqests
+    **** this feature can be further enhanced to perform variety of data pull reuqests ,data can be filter out for a given criteria based on a single field value

  1. Modified put method to add data into table